 The calibration gas shall be methane.

-Determination of Landfill Gas Heat Input Capacity: The landfill gas heat input capacity must be determined pursuant to sections 95471(b)(1), 95471(b)(2), or 95471(b)(3), as applicable:
+Determination of Landfill Gas Heat Input Capacity: The landfill gas heat input capacity shall be determined pursuant to sections 95471(b)(1), 95471(b)(2), or 95471(b)(3), as applicable:

-MSW Landfills without Carbon Adsorption or Passive Venting Systems: The heat input capacity must be calculated using the procedure as specified in Appendix I. The Executive Officer may request additional information as may be necessary to verify the heat input capacity from the MSW landfill.
+MSW Landfills without Carbon Adsorption or Passive Venting Systems: The modeled heat input capacity shall be calculated using the procedure as specified in Appendix I. The Executive Officer may request additional information as may be necessary to verify the heat input capacity from the MSW landfill.
 Site-specific data may be substituted when available.

-MSW Landfills with Carbon Adsorption Systems: The landfill gas heat capacity must be determined by measuring the actual total landfill gas flow rate, in standard cubic feet per minute (scfm), using a flow meter or other flow measuring device such as a standard pitot tube and methane concentration (percent by volume) using a hydrocarbon detector meeting the requirements of 95471(a).
-The total landfill gas flow rate must be multiplied by the methane concentration and then multiplied by the gross heating value (GHV) of methane of 1,012 Btu/scf to determine the landfill gas heat input capacity.

-MSW Landfills with Passive Venting Systems: The landfill gas heat input capacity must be determined pursuant to both of the following and is the higher of those determined values:
+MSW Landfills with Carbon Adsorption Systems: The landfill gas heat input capacity shall be determined pursuant to both of the following and is the higher of those determined values:

 Section 95471(b)(1); and

+The owner or operator shall measure the actual total landfill gas flow rate, in standard cubic feet per minute (scfm), at the inlet or outlet of the carbon adsorption unit using a flow meter or other flow measuring device such as a standard pitot tube and methane content (percent by volume) using a hydrocarbon detector meeting the requirements of 95471(a).
+The flow rate and methane content shall be measured at least monthly, under normal operational conditions of the gas collection system.
+The total landfill gas flow rate shall be multiplied by the methane content and then multiplied by the gross heating value (GHV) of methane of 970 Btu/scf to determine the landfill gas heat input capacity.

+MSW Landfills with Passive Venting Systems: The landfill gas heat input capacity shall be determined pursuant to both of the following and is the higher of those determined values:

+Section 95471(b)(1); and

-The owner or operator must measure actual landfill gas flow rates (in units of scfm) by using a flow measuring device such as a standard pitot tube and methane concentration (percent by volume) using a hydrocarbon detector meeting the requirements of 95471(a) from each venting pipe that is within the waste mass.
-Each gas flow rate must then be multiplied by its corresponding methane concentration to obtain the individual methane flow rate.
-The individual methane flow rates must be added together and then multiplied by the GHV of methane of 1,012 Btu/scf to determine the landfill gas heat input capacity.
+The owner or operator shall measure actual landfill gas flow rates (in units of scfm) by using a flow measuring device such as a standard pitot tube and methane content (percent by volume) using a hydrocarbon detector meeting the requirements of 95471(a) from each venting pipe that is within the waste mass.
+The flow rate and methane content shall be measured at least monthly, under normal operational conditions.
+Each gas flow rate shall then be multiplied by its corresponding methane content to obtain the individual methane flow rate.
+The individual methane flow rates shall be added together and then multiplied by the GHV of methane of 970 Btu/scf to determine the landfill gas heat input capacity.

-Surface Emissions Monitoring Procedures: The owner or operator must measure the landfill surface concentration of methane using a hydrocarbon detector meeting the requirements of section 95471(a).
-The landfill surface must be inspected using the following procedures:
+Surface Emissions Monitoring Procedures: The owner or operator shall measure the landfill surface concentration of methane using a hydrocarbon detector meeting the requirements of section 95471(a).
+The landfill surface shall be inspected using the following procedures:

-Monitoring Area: The entire landfill surface must be divided into individually identified 50,000 square foot grids.
-The grids must be used for both instantaneous and integrated surface emissions monitoring.
+Monitoring Area: The entire landfill surface shall be divided into individually identified 50,000 square foot grids.
+The grids shall be used for both instantaneous and integrated surface emissions monitoring.
+The landfill surface areas with cover penetrations, distressed vegetation, cracks or seeps (including areas located away from the regularly spaced walking pattern) shall be inspected visually and with a hydrocarbon detector.
+Paved areas that do not have any cracks, pot holes, or other penetrations can be excluded from monitoring, and the landfill surface does not include areas of undisturbed native soil where no waste has been disposed.

+The working face of the landfill can be excluded from the monitoring area for the first 180 calendar days after initial waste placement at that location where and so long as active filling and compacting operations are ongoing.

-Testing must be performed by holding the hydrocarbon detector's probe within 3 inches of the landfill surface while traversing the grid.
+Testing shall be performed by holding the hydrocarbon detector's probe within 3 inches of the landfill surface while traversing the grid.